Baking these fun cookies will introduce your child to the concept of cross-sections.

 Got a fussy eater on your hands?
 Here's a great way to make fruit appear more appealing, and make eating it a lot more fun, too!

-Make yogurt with your kindergarten scientist, and see what a few 'live' bacteria can do in the right conditions!
+Make some easy homemade yogurt with your kindergarten scientist, and see what a few 'live' bacteria can do in the right conditions!